turgeonmaxime/turgeonmaxime.github.io/content/_index.md

   - Bhatnagar, S.R., **Turgeon, M.**, *Islam, J.*, Hanley, J.A., and Saarela, O. "casebase: An Alternative Framework For Survival Analysis and Comparison of Event Rates".
 Submitted. [arxiv](https://arxiv.org/abs/2009.10264)

   - **Turgeon, M.**, Greenwood, C.M.T., and Labbe, A. "A Tracy-Widom Empirical Estimator For Valid P-values With High-Dimensional Datasets".
 Submitted. [arxiv](https://arxiv.org/abs/1811.07356)

+  - Farkas, C., Mella, A., **Turgeon, M.**, and Haigh, J.J.
+"A novel SARS-CoV-2 viral sequence bioinformatic pipeline has found genetic evidence that the viral 3’ untranslated region (UTR) is evolving and generating increased viral diversity".
+To appear in Frontiers in Microbiology.

   - **Turgeon, M.**, Oualkacha, K., Ciampi, A., Miftah, H., Dehghan, G., Zanke, B.W., Benedet, A.L., Rosa-Neto, P., Greenwood, C.M.T., Labbe, A., for the Alzheimer’s Disease Neuroimaging Initiative.
 “Principal component of explained variance: an efficient and optimal data dimension reduction framework for association studies”.
 Statistical Methods in Medical Research, 27: 2018. [doi:10.1177/0962280216660128](https://dx.doi.org/10.1177/0962280216660128).